fit-k23/spoonie_asset/README.md

 # spoonie_asset
-A software project for software course at HCMUS.
+A software project for software course at VNUHCMUS.
 Not a production product!